 On a different note, what in America is usually referred to (logically) as a chocolate croissant is sometimes billed as "pain au chocolat".
 (Look for the square shape.)
 This is pronounced pan-o-sho-ko-lah.

-You have read this article French Food / Pronounciation with the title How to Order at a French Restaurant Without Sounding Dumb (or Pretentious).
-You can bookmark this page URL http://chrisinha-belezaestilo.blogspot.com/2011/11/how-to-order-at-french-restaurant.html.
+with the title How to Order at a French Restaurant Without Sounding Dumb (or Pretentious).
+You can bookmark this page URL https://chrisinha-belezaestilo.blogspot.com/2011/11/how-to-order-at-french-restaurant.html.
 Thanks!

 No comment for "How to Order at a French Restaurant Without Sounding Dumb (or Pretentious)"